Level/abstract-leveldown/UPGRADING.md

 #### `ranges-test.js` renamed

-We have refactored a lot of the tests, specifically the iterator tests were split into two tests and in that process we renamed `ranges-test.js` to `iterator-range-test.js`.
+We have refactored a lot of the tests.
+Specifically the iterator tests were split in two and in that process we renamed `ranges-test.js` to `iterator-range-test.js`.

-If your implementation are using these tests then change from:
+If your implementation is using these tests then change from:

 ```js
 const abstract = require('abstract-leveldown/abstract/ranges-test')